Benefits for Clients and Advisors

 - Better understand their motivations for charitable giving;

 - Have meaningful, values-based conversations rather than focusing solely on tax or wealth restructuring perspectives; and

 - Talk about how to involve children and grandchildren in charitable giving.

 Community Foundation staff would be happy to help you in these discussions with clients, explain the range of charitable options depending on how involved they want to be, and assist in resolving complicated estate planning issues.

 Professional Development Opportunities

 The Community Foundation offers a variety of professional development events for advisors.
-These include an Open House in October; a free, non-credit seminar in February; and a half-day seminar in June with a national speaker and the opportunity to receive professional credits.
+These include an Open House in October; a free, non-credit seminar in February; and a half-day seminar in the summer with a national speaker and the opportunity to receive professional credits.
 Learn more about events for professional advisors.

 Financial Management Options for Advisors

-Financial advisors working with clients to create funds of $2,000,000 or more may request the opportunity to continue managing the funds once they are contributed to the Community Foundation.
+Financial advisors working with clients to create funds of $2 million or more may request the opportunity to continue managing the funds once they are contributed to the Community Foundation.
 The request is subject to the review and approval of our Investment Committee.

 The Community Foundation also participates in the American Funds Community Foundation Program that allows financial advisors to receive compensation for continued management of client assets given to the Community Foundation for qualified charitable agreements.
 This program provides your clients with maximum tax benefits on their charitable giving while providing you an opportunity for continued involvement.
 Learn more in this American Funds document about community foundations.